JoanSano/Structural-Functional-Rearrangement/README.md

 # Structural-Functional-Rearrangement
 Repository for the data and codes used in the study of structural and functional networks in brain tumors and surgery.

-Research conducted by Joan Falcó-Roget, Fabio Sambataro, Alberto Cacciola and Alessandro Crimi.
+Research conducted by Joan Falcó-Roget, Fabio Sambataro, Alberto Cacciola and Alessandro Crimi [1].

 If you use this code, please consider citing: